A new book if you like reading tales

 Foot Health Myths, Facts & Fables

-When awaiting to start podiatry college in 1975 I was provided with a book list that was so unhelpful, uninspiring, demotivating and completely unintelligible as to be irrelevant to any understanding about the foot, the profession and foot disease.
+When awaiting to start podiatry college in 1975, I was given a book list that was so unhelpful, uninspiring, demotivating and completely unintelligible as irrelevant to any understanding of the foot, the profession and foot disease.
 Why I enrolled with such a poor impression I can only put down to serendipity.
 From this small acorn, I held out, graduated and 40+ years later, after a successful career in a wonderful profession, being able to contribute to those who flounder when making that seminal career decision was and is my aim.
-If you cannot fathom out feet or the profession dedicated to such matters then look no further.
+Look no further if you cannot fathom our feet or the profession dedicated to such matters.
 Read Professor Tim Kilmartin’s Foreword below.

 A book on foot health facts, myths & fables emerges

 I was invited to speak in Israel.
 Here, the myths, facts and fables started to take shape amongst a mixed group of professionals – podiatrists, orthopaedic surgeons and dermatologists.
 I have built on these with time, and what was a small book has grown after my manuscript lay dormant.
 The reason for a dedicated book on foot health is that non-foot specialists write most books on simple foot health.
 FACT and EVIDENCE always make us interested especially if humour is used.
 How does the reader navigate between good and bad advice, positive and negative, sales pitch and the genuine article?
 We need to pick our way through those myths or fiction passed from generation to generation to arrive at the facts.
 Plenty of books are written by people who want to share their personal philosophy and charge a big buck.
 You cannot fix bunions with exercise or yoga -but you may feel better relaxing!
 This is NOT a TEXTBOOK on feet, but it takes you into the world of foot science and podiatry.